redding/much-slug/README.md

 #### Manual Slug Updates

 Slugs are updated anytime a record is saved with changes that affect the slug.
-You can trigger this anytime by just saving the records.

-If you want a more explicit, intention revealing way to update the slugs, use `MuchSlug.update_slugs` or `MuchSlug.update_slugs!`:
+If you want an explicit, intention-revealing way to update the slugs manually, use `MuchSlug.update_slugs`:

 ```ruby
 project = ProjectRecord.last